goyal1510/jayant-weather-app/README.md

 - **Search Weather by City Name:** Users can enter any city name in the search bar to view its current weather and a forecast.
 This feature allows for a quick and convenient way to check the weather conditions of any desired location.

-- **Retrieve Current Weather and 5-Day Forecast Data:** The app provides instant access to current weather information, including temperature, wind speed, and humidity.
-Additionally, users can view a 5-day forecast, helping them plan for upcoming weather changes.
+- **Retrieve Current Weather and future Forecast Data:** The app provides instant access to current weather information, including temperature, wind speed, and humidity.
+Additionally, users can view a future forecast, helping them plan for upcoming weather changes.

 - **Location-Based Weather Information (Using Geolocation):** By clicking the "Current Location" button, users can receive weather data for their current location.
 This feature, leveraging geolocation, automatically detects the user's position and displays the relevant weather information.